CGMossa/extendr_presentation/main.typ

   @0x000001f3747398c8 09 CHARSXP g1c2 [MARK,REF(6),gp=0x60,ATT] [ASCII] [cached] "Hello world!"
   ```
 ]

+#slide(title: [String interning])[
+  Strings in R are interned, i.e. they are static!

+  A string-vector is a vector of strings

+  // String-vectors are not interned!
+]

+// #slide(title: [ExtendR features])[
+//   - Conversions between R and Rust types.

+//   - Interfacing from R into Rust, by generating wrappers / `.Call`

+//   - Interfacing from Rust to R, by emulating R inside of Rust, and accessing R's C-API single-threaded

+//   - Running R inside of Rust

+//   - Publishing Rust-powered R-packages on CRAN
+// ]

 #slide(title: [`extendr`: Conversions])[
   There are only #r("integer()") / #rust("i32") and #r("numeric()") / #rust("f64").